AustinKrause/nyt-article-summarizer/README.md

 </p>

 <p>
 Finally, after finding the cosine-similarity for all vectorized pairs, I average the weights of each vector, and return the indexes of the vectors with the highest averages.
-These indexes are then used to pull out the the sentences from the original text for the summarization.
+These indexes are then used to pull out the sentences from the original text for the summarization.
 To see the full function, head over to the new_user_functions notebook.
 </p>

 <p>